Every school provides guidance and counseling services to all students. Read 324P - School Guidance and Counseling Programs.

 8th Grade Counselor

-The counseling and guidance program is designed to promote academic/educational, personal/social and career development.
-As an integral part of the school program, counseling and guidance builds a strong foundation for learning and growth in the following ways:
+The school counseling and guidance program is designed to promote academic/educational, personal, social, and career development.
+As an integral part of the school program, counseling builds a strong foundation for learning and growth in the following ways: